 Participation in Sport Clubs at Saint Louis University is solely voluntary.
-Club members must recognize and acknowledge that Saint Louis University Campus Recreation does not carry special Health and/or Hospital insurance.
-Each individual participant in a sport club assumes responsibility for his/her health.
+Club members must recognize and acknowledge that Saint Louis University Campus Recreation and Wellness does not carry special Health and/or Hospital insurance.
+Each individual participant in a sport club assumes responsibility for their own health.
 All individuals who intend to participate in vigorous sports in the sport club program should, for their own protection, have a physical examination before participating.

-Club officers must be certain that club members have a waiver of liability release on file in the Department of Campus Recreation and Wellness office and that a staff member or club officer is present for home and away games/events.
+Club officers must be certain that club members have a waiver of liability release on file in the Department of Campus Recreation and Wellness and that a club officer is present for home and away games/events.